brick/brick/README.md

 Brick\Math
 ----------

-Provides a `Decimal` class to work with arbitrary precision decimal numbers.
+Provides the `BigInteger` and `BigDecimal` classes to work with arbitrary precision numbers.

 Brick\Money
 -----------